sagi1210/HSAIL-HLC-Development/README.md

 Intended usage:

-This compiler is expected to be used by compiler writers for various languages and those developers who woudl like to developer HSA applications using CLOC tool.
+This compiler is expected to be used by compiler writers for various languages and those developers who would like to develop HSA applications using CLOC tool.
 Since this is open sourced too, the user can make required changes to the compiler (like adding meta data or different passes etc) as per their needs.